mkceliks/Derewa-React-Native/README.md

 - Images and GIFs updated.
 - Services screen updated with native-base modals and Boxes.
 - Services page boxes responsivity updated.

+# 26.07.2022 ( Derewa App v0.3 )

+- Some fixes about naming of Location.
+- Images added
+- 2 Box added and updated in the services screen.